Stress Gnashing: How Teeth Clenching Is Tied to Your Emotional State

 Getting savvy with our emotional well-being means recognizing these covert connections between our frustrations and that jaw-clenching habit at night.
 As we become more conscious of simmering ire and work on channeling it constructively, chances are we'll see less wear and tear on our pearly whites from all that nighttime gnashing.

-So what if we told you ditching bruxism could have more to do with unpacking your emotions than strapping on a mouthguard?
+So what if we told you ditching bruxism could have more to do with unpacking your emotions than strapping on a mouth guard?

 By exchanging silent seething for some heart-to-hearts or hitting the pavement instead of holding everything in, couldn’t that lighten the load not only mentally but also dentally?
 Isn’t managing anger smoother and better for both mind and molars alike?